 - Crawford – another one of my favorite squares.
 Very quiet, always available parking.
 Nice gazebo, basketball court.

-I love the beautiful gazebos in Whitefield and Crawford, they are great places for a picnic lunch or to sit and read.
-The fountains in Lafayette and Orleans are also some of my favorite squares to sit and relax and enjoy the sound of water.
+I love the gazebos in Whitefield and Crawford, they are great places for a picnic lunch or to sit and read.
+Lafayette and Orleans are also some of my favorite squares to sit and relax and enjoy the sound of water from the beautiful fountains.

 There are lovely little parks and squares throughout the city, not just the historic district.
 There were a dozen or more I found on our morning walks.